Food & Nutrition

 - Ingrams Ready Steady Cook (part of the Ingrams House Competition): One pair from each Ingrams form compete to make a recipe of which they have no prior knowledge - within 45 mins!

-- Kimbolton Bake Off Competition: This takes place during the School Open Day in October.
-It is open to pupils from across the whole school, with 16 being selected to perform on the day.
-We ask a local chef to judge the competition.
+- Kimbolton Bake Off Competition: This takes place during Open Morning in the autumn term.
+It is open to pupils from across the whole school, with 12 being selected to perform on the day.

 Regular Trips, Visitors and Competitions